 If you live in a humid climate or received rain before collecting the seeds, let them air dry indoors for a few days before storing.

 With the second method, scoop the seeds out of the vegetable and wash off any pulp clinging on to the seeds.
-I usually run water over them in a fine mesh sieve and rub them gently against the mesh to remove any fleshy stuff.
+I usually run water over them in a fine mesh sieve and rub them gently against the mesh to remove any fleshy remnants.